 How much are Masters tickets?

-Tickets for practice days – that’s the Monday, Tuesday and Wednesday of Masters week – will set you back $100.
-That works out to about to £80 to you and me.
+How much are tickets for the Masters?
+Well, tickets for practice days – that’s the Monday, Tuesday and Wednesday of Masters week – will set you back $75 according to reports from the 2024 Masters.
+That works out to about £60 for you and me in the UK.

 How to get tickets for the Masters?